noosync/noosync.github.io/en/_pages/what_we_do.md

 Creating Web and Mobile solutions is one of our core area of expertise and passion.
 We are specialized in creating functional and elegant software that fits for purpose.

-We use the best practices and tools to create distributed multi-tenant, secure, and robust complex applications and products for different domains and industries.
-ERP, CRM, Accounting Software, Finance, Retail, Education, etc.
+We use the best practices and tools to create distributed multi-tenant, secure, complex and robust software solutions for different domains and industries.
+Our team has expertise in the Transport, ERP, CRM, Accounting Software, Finance, Retail and Education domains.
 Simple and intuitive or extensive and complex - we can build it with you.

 <h5>Tech Arm for Startups and SME’s</h5>